China says some factories have violated anti-smog measures

 BEIJING (AP) — China’s environmental ministry said Tuesday that an unspecified number of companies had violated measures meant to reduce smog during a period of particularly noxious pollution in the country.

-The Ministry of Environmental Protection said that 10 inspection teams had found companies resuming production despite a government ban and not complying with emission reduction measures.
+The Ministry of Environmental Protection said that 10 inspection teams found companies resuming production despite a government ban and not complying with emission reduction measures.

 The announcement came as 24 cities were under a pollution “red alert,” the highest warning level in China’s four-tiered system.
 When authorities issue red alerts, some manufacturing companies are required to cut production and heavily polluting vehicles are banned from the roads.